How A Consumer Proposal Works

 You’re probably reading this because you’ve typed in the phrase “consumer proposal Ontario” in Google’s search engine.

-Filing for personal bankruptcy also has some major disadvantages:
+Filing for bankruptcy also has some major shortcomings:

 - Upon filing bankruptcy, a record of your bankruptcy will stay on your credit report for 7 years.

 - With certain exceptions, your assets become the property of the bankruptcy estate.
 This becomes a particularly important issue if you own a home with substantial equity.

 - Your monthly income during the course of your bankruptcy will be monitored by a Licensed Insolvency Trustee.
 If your income exceeds a certain threshold, you may be required to repay a portion of your debt.
 This is the concept of surplus income

 - Although attitudes are changing, there is still a stigma attached to the concept of filing for personal bankruptcy.

 Given the above points, it would be prudent to consider another alternative to deal with your debts.
 The best alternative is called a “consumer proposal” to creditors.ARVE Error: src mismatch